 SUMMARY OF CHANGES

-This law makes permanent many provisions of the Tax Cuts and Jobs Act (TCJA), including existing tax brackets and the deduction for Qualified Business Income (QBI).
+This law makes permanent many provisions of the Tax Cuts and Jobs Act (TCJA), including existing tax brackets and the deduction for Qualified Business Income (QBI)

 Eliminates some clean energy credits and phases out others, including certain clean vehicle credits and residential energy credits.

-*Increases Child Tax Credit and Child Dependent Care Credit.
-Gives a $1000 credit for newborns to add to a government-funded investment account
+Gives a $1000 credit for newborns to add to a government-funded investment account.

 Changes requirements for Medicaid.